aronallen/cycle-sandbox/README.md

 This is enabled by the Cycle Architetcure, because all side-effects happen in Drivers.

-Cycle Sandbox provides a way to use Drivers in a Web Worker thread that otherwise wouldn't.
+Cycle Sandbox provides a way to use Drivers in a Web Worker thread that otherwise wouldn't work.

 If you are unfamiliar with the Cycle Architecture, and what Drivers and Components are, you can learn from the official Cycle.js documentation [here](https://cycle.js.org).